tobsirl/CompTIA-Linux-/README.md

 du -h -a -s -c # Display total disk usage in human readable format du -h -a -s -c -x tmpfs -x devtmpfs -x squashfs # Exclude multiple file system types
 ```

+#### I/O Scheduling

+Thhe process where the OS determines the order of input and output operations as they pertain to block storage devices.